tollfu/Toronto-Urban-Mobility-Analysis/README.md

 Instead, they answer a more realistic data-analytics question:

-> **Given thousands of locations and limited engineering resources, where should the City look first?**
+> **Given thousands of locations and limited engineering resources, where should the City look at first?**